Cleric-K/Universal-RC-Joystick/README.md

 #### b.
 Using Arduino for its UART converter
 If you don't have a UART converted but you have an Arduino board, you can use that too because it comes with UART converter.
 But there are few things to take into account:
 > !!!
 Please read and understand the points below, otherwise you may damage your devices!
 1. Flash an _empty sketch_ to the Arduino first!
 This is needed to make sure that all pins are in their default _input_ state (high impedance).
-If some of the pins are set to outputs you may burn something (if two pins which are connected together, outputting `0` and `1` respectively, they are practically shorted!).
+If some of the pins are set to outputs you may burn something (if two pins which are connected together, output `0` and `1` respectively, they are practically shorted!).
 We need the Arduino board _only_ for its UART converter.
 2. You need to connect in the following way:

 STM32 | Arduino